Youth Sustaining Peace

 WHY:

-To support a more peaceful future where all have access to clean air, water, and healthy foods, youth must be empowered to lead change in our communities and systems
+To support a more peaceful future where all have access to clean air, water, and healthy foods, youth must be empowered to lead change in creating more sustainable systems in our communities.

 HOW: